|

 segments, Talk Radio and area

 newspapers.
-He taught
+He taught three classes

-two classes on the History of Camp
+on the History of Camp Reynolds at

-Reynolds at Slippery Rock
+Slippery Rock University‘s Institute

-in Retirement. |
+for Learning in Retirement. |

-has produced several videos of the
+He has produced several videos of

-camp, an information card, maps and
+the camp, an information card, maps

-posters.
+and posters.
 In 2021 he wrote a book

 entitled “The History of Camp

 Reynolds”.
-The book is available in
+The book is available on

 Art’s collection of Camp Reynolds